ELEVATE-Project/documents/src/docusaurus/docs/joining-a-session.md

 <PartialExample mentored /> application is integrated with BigBlueButton to enable hosting of mentoring sessions.

 > :::note
-> * Participants should enroll before joining a sesssion.
+> * You must enroll before joining a session.
-> * Participants can only join when the mentor starts the session.
+> * You can only join when the mentor starts the session.
-> * Participants can join the session anytime within the time allocated for the session.
+> * You can join the session anytime within the time allocated for the session.

 You can join a session in one of the following ways: